 As a startup business, you are likely going to friends and family first for funding.
 Why not?
 They are easily the most likely people to believe in you and have your back from the beginning.
 After all, they’ve known you long enough to know your character.

 We, a Greater Houston community bank focused on own-managed businesses, are all for this fundraising tactic.
 You should accept all the free, no-strings support you can get.
 Building and growing a new business is no picnic.

-Instead of discouraging this practice, the point of our August Lunch n’ Learn session at The Cannon (new Houston coworking building and future home of our seventh banking location) is to let local startups and established businesses know: we can complement an equity raise.
+Instead of discouraging this practice, we let local startups and established businesses know: we can complement an equity raise.

 You’re not limited to one business funding option